 After project scoring is complete, the SBPC Executive Board of Directors will consider the amount of the recommended award for each project according to ranking.
 The SBPC Executive Board of Directors reserves the right to adjust the amount of each award from the amount requested as it determines appropriate, and to apply conditions to the award.
-Lower-ranked projects that exceed thresholds are not necessarily entitled to grant awards even if funds remain in the category.
-The SBPC Executive Board of Directors may retain or transfer the balance of allocated funds to any category for current or future applicants, including emergency, other or economic development projects as.
+Lower-ranked projects requesting more funding than what is available are not entitled to grant awards even if funds remain in the category.
+The SBPC Executive Board of Directors may retain or transfer the balance of allocated funds to any category for current or future applicants, including emergency and economic development projects.

-If, after making its award recommendations, funds remain in one or more categories, the SBPC Executive Board of Directors may:
+If, after making its award recommendations, funds remain in one or more categories, the SBPC Executive Board of Directors may, in no particular order: